claytonfaria/claytonfaria/README.md

 ### Hello 👋 I'm Clayton!

-I am a brazilian 🇧🇷 web developer 💻 with a diverse technology experience living in awesome Taiwan 🇹🇼, the Heart of Asia.
-For years I successfully launched and managed several PC components.
+I am a brazilian 🇧🇷 web developer 💻 living in awesome Taiwan 🇹🇼, the Heart of Asia.
+I have a very diverse technology experience, for years I successfully launched and managed several PC components.

 Nowadays, I am focused on developing with JavaScript, mostly React.js / Next.js in the Front End and Node.js, Express for Back End.